Cara-Zinc/CS323-Compilers-Project/README.md

 An extended version of SPL with object-oriented elements, featuring structs that contain functions.
 This project aims to provide an efficient, flexible language with support to different paradigms.

 ## About Submodules
 This project uses some submodules.
-To initize these submodules:
+To initialize these submodules:
 ```sh
 git submodule init
 git summodule update --recursive